Peloton (NASDAQ:PTON) PT Raised to $110.00

-Peloton (NASDAQ:PTON) had its price target increased by equities research analysts at Cowen from $70.00 to $110.00 in a research report issued on Wednesday, Briefing.com reports.
-The firm presently has an “outperform” rating on the stock.
-Cowen’s price objective would suggest a potential upside of 23.24% from the stock’s current price.
+Peloton (NASDAQ:PTON) had its price target boosted by equities research analysts at Goldman Sachs Group from $96.00 to $110.00 in a report issued on Wednesday, Marketbeat.com reports.
+The firm presently has a “buy” rating on the stock.
+Goldman Sachs Group’s price objective would indicate a potential upside of 25.36% from the company’s current price.

-A number of other brokerages also recently issued reports on PTON.
-Robert W. Baird reissued a “buy” rating and set a $52.00 price objective on shares of Peloton in a research report on Friday, June 19th.
-BofA Securities boosted their price objective on shares of Peloton from $54.00 to $72.00 and gave the company a “buy” rating in a research report on Thursday, July 9th.
-UBS Group downgraded shares of Peloton from a “buy” rating to a “neutral” rating and boosted their price objective for the company from $48.00 to $58.00 in a research report on Thursday, July 16th.
-Telsey Advisory Group boosted their price objective on shares of Peloton from $82.00 to $105.00 and gave the company an “outperform” rating in a research report on Tuesday.
-Finally, Argus upped their target price on shares of Peloton from $38.00 to $55.00 and gave the stock a “buy” rating in a research report on Wednesday, May 13th.
-One equities research analyst has rated the stock with a sell rating, seven have assigned a hold rating and twenty-four have issued a buy rating to the company’s stock.
-The company currently has a consensus rating of “Buy” and an average price target of $69.59.
+Several other research analysts have also recently commented on the company.
+Raymond James reissued a “buy” rating on shares of Peloton in a research report on Thursday, July 16th.
+Wedbush increased their price objective on Peloton from $66.00 to $100.00 and gave the company an “outperform” rating in a report on Wednesday.
+Stifel Nicolaus restated a “buy” rating and set a $72.00 target price (up from $62.00) on shares of Peloton in a report on Thursday, August 13th.
+KeyCorp upped their price target on shares of Peloton from $70.00 to $74.00 and gave the stock an “overweight” rating in a research report on Tuesday, July 28th.
+Finally, BofA Securities lifted their price objective on shares of Peloton from $54.00 to $72.00 and gave the company a “buy” rating in a research report on Thursday, July 9th.
+One analyst has rated the stock with a sell rating, seven have issued a hold rating and twenty-four have given a buy rating to the company’s stock.
+The company currently has a consensus rating of “Buy” and an average target price of $69.59.

 About Peloton